tophat/RichTextView/.github/README.md

 * **HTML/Markdown**: No formatting necessary
 * **YouTube Videos**: Put the ID of the YouTube video in a YouTube tag as follows: `youtube[dQw4w9WgXcQ]`.
 The YouTube ID of any video can be found by looking at the URL of the video (Example: `https://www.youtube.com/watch?v=dQw4w9WgXcQ`) and taking the value right after the `v=` URL parameter.
 In this case the ID of the YouTube video is `dQw4w9WgXcQ`
 * **Vimeo Videos**: Put the ID of the Vimeo video in a Vimeo tag as follows: `vimeo[100708006]`.
 The Vimeo ID of any video can be found by looking at the URL of the video (Example: `https://vimeo.com/100708006`) and taking the value right after the first `/`.
 In this case the ID of the Vimeo video is `100708006`
+* **Interactive element**: If you want to add text that has custom handling when you tap it, put the text in between two `[interactive-element]` and `[/interactive-element]` tags.
+By doing this, when a user taps this text it will call the `didTapCustomLink` function of `RichTextViewDelegate` with the entirety of the text that represents the interactive element, so be sure to hook into `RichTextViewDelegate` to capture this.

 ## Screenshots
 <img src="https://raw.githubusercontent.com/tophat/RichTextView/master/.github/assets/screenshot-1.png" width="400px;"/> <img src="https://raw.githubusercontent.com/tophat/RichTextView/master/.github/assets/screenshot-2.png" width="400px;"/>